 Kewanee is a somewhat small city located in the state of Illinois.
 With a population of 12,533 people and four constituent neighborhoods, Kewanee is the 190th largest community in Illinois.
-Kewanee has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Kewanee has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Kewanee is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Kewanee is a city of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Kewanee who work in office and administrative support (12.36%), sales jobs (9.13%), and food service (6.78%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kewanee is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Kewanee is a city of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Kewanee who work in office and administrative support (13.13%), sales jobs (11.62%), and food service (8.44%).

-The per capita income in Kewanee in 2010 was $19,784, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
-This equates to an annual income of $79,136 for a family of four.
+The per capita income in Kewanee in 2010 was $20,832, which is lower middle income relative to Illinois and the nation.
+This equates to an annual income of $83,328 for a family of four.
 However, Kewanee contains both very wealthy and poor people as well.

 The most common language spoken in Kewanee is English.
 Other important languages spoken here include Spanish and Arabic.